denschub/github-hook-receiver/README.md

 You can omit `secret` if you do not want to set one on GitHub.
 But you should.

+## Available events

+You can handle [all available Webhook events](https://developer.github.com/webhooks/#events) provided by GitHub.
+Just specify a handler using the events name as shown in the example above.
+Additional data may be available inside environmental variables, see below for more information.

 ## Environment variables inside handlers

 Some environment variables get set by the receiver to allow further processing